DavidRodriguezB/my-weather-app/README.md

 TweetWorld

-An application used to get weather forecast from an Open Weather API and https://github.com/DavidRodriguezB/api-weather in node.js.
+An application used to get weather forecast from Open Weather API and https://github.com/DavidRodriguezB/api-weather in node.js.

 ## Project Status